 (Okay, it’s a lot more complicated than that, but it’s enough for what we need right now.)

 Like in children, the “third tag” is active at birth, but as a general rule, will go dormant as your dog (or child) grows older, making him or her less likely to contract an allergy later on in life.

-Which means that well into adulthood, dogs and humans with their “allergy tag” that never went dormant, run the risk of becoming arbitrarily allergic to anything that enters their environment.
+This means that well into adulthood, dogs and humans with their “allergy tag” that never went dormant, run the risk of becoming arbitrarily allergic to anything that enters their environment.

-In the case of your dog, the next time they come across that same substance—the first encounter actually sets up the allergy, while the second encounter triggers it–their body will over react in order to eliminate that substance as quickly as possible.
-Usually resulting in either vomiting, diarrhea, eye watering, excessive licking and/or scratching, or other things both irritating to your dog and, more than likely, expensive for you to treat.
+In the case of your dog, the next time they come across that same substance—the first encounter actually sets up the allergy, while the second encounter triggers it–their body will overreact in order to eliminate that substance as quickly as possible.
+Usually resulting in either vomiting, diarrhea, eye-watering, excessive licking and/or scratching, or other things both irritating to your dog and, more than likely, expensive for you to treat.